Tajaly/pomodoroTimer/README.md

 This field is fascinating to explore, with various sensors, buttons, and switches that can be integrated into a microcontroller.

 The Raspberry Pi Pico is a compact board that doesn’t run an operating system like other Raspberry Pi models.
-For my first project, I used MicroPython.
+For this project, I used the programming language MicroPython.
+I am planning on using C in the future because it has an overall better performance.

 ![WhatsApp Bild 2024-11-04 um 23 13 53_28f613ed](https://github.com/user-attachments/assets/02aca066-b961-4cec-8372-78d9649987b8)